yashsinha1611/sfdocs_Build_AI/docs/Tracing/python/python_on_instance.md

 ### Troubleshoot

-1. If the trace data is not collected in the SnappyFlow server, then check the trace configuration in the `app.py`.
+1. If the trace data is not available in SnappyFlow server, then check the trace configuration in the `app.py` file.
-2. To enable the debug logs, add the below key-value pair in the app.config block of the `app.py`.
+2. To enable the debug logs, add the key-value pair in the `app.config` block of the `app.py` file.

    ```
    'DEBUG':'true'